WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 ## Application Setup

 Our application will contain two separate computations, one for the PCA transformation and one for the classification itself.
+The flow of data is [In] --> Decoder --> PCA --> Logistic Regression --> Encoder --> [Out]
 We set up our Wallaroo application as follows

 ```python